 |Sorted View Example|

 Grouping is an additional way records can be organized in views.
-With grouping, instead of just sorting records by a specific field value, such as department, all the records that have the same department value are grouped together and displayed under a heading of that department value.
+With grouping, instead of just sorting records by a specific field value, such as department, all the records that have the same department name are grouped together and displayed under a heading of that department name.

 In the example below, expense report records are grouped by department and then employee name, and finally sorted by their Report Date in descending order (newest expense reports first).
 As you can see there are a set of blue headings that give the department names (Customer Service, Manufacturing, Marketing, etc).
 The Manufacturing department’s group has been expanded (by clicking on it), and there are a set of yellow headings that give the employee names of those who are in the Manufacturing department (Dan Smith, Fred Smith, etc).
 Finally the Dan Smith employee group has been expanded to show all the expense report records that Dan Smith has, sorted by the report date.